 ♥ Seaside fun – Assuming the sun keeps shining, or even if it doesn’t, summer wouldn’t be the same without a few trips to the British seaside.
 Here’s a previous post on five favourite family beaches in Kent and East Sussex: Beach Beach Beach.
 Or if you can’t face the journey to the seaside on a hot and sunny day, why not create a beach resort in your garden?
 Globo Surf has a great guide to choosing inflatable pools for kids.

 ♥ Shorne Woods Country Park – Recommended by another Tunbridge Wells mum, Shorne Woods near Gravesend (DA12 3HX) sounds like a super place to visit for a family day out.
 Check out the eco-friendly visitor centre and café, a sensory garden, orienteering, fishing lakes, a trim trail and picnic and play areas as well as 292 acres of rolling woodlands, wetlands and meadows that can be explored through a variety of waymarked trails.
-They are also hosting a summer trail which costs £3 per trail sheet.
-More info HERE.
+They are also hosting a summer trail which you can read more about HERE.

 ♥ Swanley Park (with splash park) – There are lots of things to do at Swanley Park which is set on 60 acres, including a visit to the splash park (which is FREE!), a cafe, bouncy castle and bikes for hire.
 There are also deck chairs to rent in the hope that we might get some time to relax 😉 Enjoy the miniature railway and boating lake too.